xmtp/xmtp-dot-org/blog/xmtp-lens-twitter-spaces-replay.md

 [00:14:34] The protocol in and how we don't just repeat the past where certain, say players have a lot more power in that relationship than others.

 [00:14:49] Stani Kulechov - Lens: Yeah.
-The, the current landscape of social isthat, we went from a internet.
+The, the current landscape of social is that, we went from a internet.
 People were hosting webpages to more of platforms where you could actually share distributed content create connections message to people across, the world and very efficiently so that the centralized architecture of Internet makes sense because you basically create a lot of efficiency.

 [00:15:14] The downside is that, when you put a lot of trust and faith and value into the bigger platforms you, you basically are very dependent on them as well.
 So you really can't do a dig digital exit out of a, let's say, platform like Twitter.
 Here for example, because I will leave my followers be behind and all this years, so that.

-[00:15:38] How long we've seen social media now there isn't any kind of a standardon how you could actually transfer your follower base to another platform, even if it, that's actually technically possible.
+[00:15:38] How long we've seen social media now there isn't any kind of a standard on how you could actually transfer your follower base to another platform, even if it, that's actually technically possible.
 That's even easier to do it off chain, right?
 There isn't incentives there because all of these platforms and networks they're trying to build for themselves.

-[00:15:59] The stronger the network effect, let's say Twitter or Facebook has, it'sharder to compete.
-So that's why whenever you see people trying to rebuild web twosocial with kind of like a web3 covered applications that are similar, that already, it'sthe hardest thing to do because obviously you get a lot of early adopters that are excited about the future of the application and being early.
+[00:15:59] The stronger the network effect, let's say Twitter or Facebook has, it's harder to compete.
+So that's why whenever you see people trying to rebuild web two social with kind of like a web3 covered applications that are similar, that already, it's the hardest thing to do because obviously you get a lot of early adopters that are excited about the future of the application and being early.

 [00:16:26] But at the same time, you're competing with network effects that really are pretty much locked in.
 So people go to Twitter because, you hear the news there that is close to your whatever you're following.
 You go to TikTok because the algorithm just finds whatever is interesting for you at that moment.